-At some point in your development journey, you might have to generate random data in Python.
+At some point in your development journey, you might have to generate random numbers in Python.
 In this tutorial, we will see how to do that.

-The Python built-in random module is used to generate random numbers (e.g. integers or floats) within a specific range.
-It also allows generating strings and lists with random elements.
-The Numpy library also provides the random module to generate random data structures.
+The Python built-in random module can generate random numbers (e.g. integers or floats) within a specific range.
+The NumPy library also provides a random module to generate random numbers.

 Let’s start with some examples!

-How Do you Generate a Random Number Between 0 And 1 in Python?
+How Do You Choose a Random Number Between 0 And 1 in Python?

 Python provides a module to generate random numbers: the random module.

-The most basic method of the random module is the random method.
+The most basic function of the random module is the random function.

-Here is what the random method does, it generates a random float between 0 and 1:
+Here is what the random function does, it generates a random float between 0.0 and 1.0:

 >>> import random